Large (film): Production

 Large was produced by Alex Usborne.
 The pre-production period was relatively long, with writers Mike Dent and Justin Edgar draughting 20 versions of the script.
 Large was filmed and edited at Pebble Mill Studios and on location in director Edgar's hometown of Birmingham, UK, for six weeks in March and April 2000 on a budget of £1.4 million.
 The line producer was Paul Ritchie (Slumdog Millionaire, Bend It Like Beckham).
 It was the first film of Director of Photography Robbie Ryan (Fish Tank, Wuthering Heights) and Editor Eddie Hamilton (Kick Ass, X-Men: First Class).
 It was also Edgar's feature film debut.

 Release

-Large premiered at the Cannes Film Festival market in May 2001 and was sold for distribution in Spain, France, Germany, Australia and other major territories.
+Large premiered at the Cannes Film Festival market in May 2001, where the lead animal actor, Delgado, won the Special Mention, Palm Dog, and was sold for distribution in Spain, France, Germany, Australia and other major territories.
 It was released on 5 October 2001 (UK) by Pathé.

 Reception

 The film attracted generally positive reviews with Sight and Sound praising the film's humour and Edgar's magpie sensibilities and energy.

 Large was considered a flop on its cinema release but had a highly successful home entertainment release, selling over 30,000 DVDs for distributor Pathé and entering the UK video charts at number 10.